jakosone/rpg/readme.txt

 This is the instructions for the game RPG 2.

 *********Starting the game******************
-- Compile game by compiling rpg2.asd &
+- Compile and start game:
+  1. compile rpg2.asd
-  (asdf:load-system :rpg2)
+  2. evaluate (asdf:load-system :rpg2)
-- Run (rpg)
+  3. evaluate (rpg)

 *********Moving in the game*****************
 Type: